madpin/jiraviz/docs/guides/GITHUB_CICD.md

 2. Under "Workflow permissions", select **Read and write permissions**
 3. Check **Allow GitHub Actions to create and approve pull requests**

+**Note**: The workflow includes build attestations which require:
+- `id-token: write` permission (for OIDC token generation)
+- `attestations: write` permission (for creating attestations)

+These are configured in the workflow file.
+If attestation fails, the workflow will continue successfully.

 ### 3. Package Visibility (Optional)

 After the first successful build: